AmmarCode/AmmarCode/README.md

 I taught myself Software Development by taking multiple self-paced programming courses, as well as taking advantage of the tons of free resources out there!

-I'm glad I chose this route.
-The experience I gained depending on myself to problem solve, develop and debug software, find answers on Google, Stackoverflow, and Documentations prepared me well to become a successful Software Engineer.

 I'm really excited to put my hard-earned skills to work.
 Building dynamic responsive Software.

 - 📫 How to reach me: Email - [ammar.code01@gmail.com](https://mail.google.com/mail/?view=cm&fs=1&to=ammar.code01@gmail.com) LinkedIn - [Ammar Jalabi](https://www.linkedin.com/in/ammar-jalabi-685a78114/)